spiral/docs/docs/en/component/data-grid.md

 $filter = $filter->withValue('John');
 ```

-If you pass the `ValueInterface` to the constructor then you can use `withValue()` method.
-Then the incoming value will
-be checked if it matches the `ValueInterface` type and be converted.
+If you pass the `ValueInterface` to the constructor, you can use `withValue()` method.
+Then, it will be checked if the incoming value matches the `ValueInterface` type and will be converted.

 ```php
 use Spiral\DataGrid\Specification\Filter;